operand/agency/README.md

 model](https://en.wikipedia.org/wiki/Actor_model) for building AI agent integrated systems.

 In Agency, all entities are represented as instances of the `Agent` class.
-This includes all humans, software, and AI-driven agents that may communicate as part of your application.
+This includes all human users, software, and AI-driven agents that may communicate as part of your application.

 All agents may expose "actions" that other agents can discover and invoke at run time.
-An example of a simple agent implemention could be:
+An example of a simple agent could be:

 ```python
 class CalculatorAgent(Agent):